-The financial report of Fox Resources Ltd for the year ended 30 June 2015 was authorised for issue in accordance with a resolution of the directors on 26 February 2018.
+The financial report of Fox Resources Ltd for the year ended 30 June 2016 was authorised for issue in accordance with a resolution of the directors on 26 February 2018.

 The financial statements cover the Group of Fox Resources Limited and its controlled entities.
-Fox Resources Ltd is a company limited by shares incorporated in Australia and whose shares were publicly traded on the Australian Securities Exchange, until it delisted on 29 August 2016.
-Fox Resources Ltd was a for profit entity for the purposes of preparing the financial statements.
+Fox Resources Ltd is a company limited by shares incorporated in Australia and whose shares were publicly traded on the Australian Securities Exchange.
+Until delisted on 29 August 2016 Fox Resources Ltd was a for profit entity for the purposes of preparing the financial statements.

-The nature of the operations and principal activities of Fox Resources Ltd is the exploration for base metals, coal and the development of a heap leaching operation to produce nickel and copper products.
+The nature of the operations and principal activities of Fox Resources Ltd is the exploration for minerals.